Unlikely intersections problem for automorphisms of Markov surfaces: Introduction

 \subsection{Acknowledgments}

 This work was done during my PhD thesis.
 I would like to thank my PhD advisors Serge Cantat and Junyi Xie for their guidance.
-I also thank Juan Souto for answering questions about quasi Fuchsian representation theory and Xinyi Yuan for our discussions on adelic divisors.
+I also thank Juan Souto for answering questions about quasi-Fuchsian representation theory and Xinyi Yuan for our discussions on adelic divisors.
 I thank Seung uk Jang for pointing out typos and small mistakes in an earlier version of this paper.
 Part of this paper was written during my visit at Beijing International Center for Mathematical Research which I thank for its welcome.
 Finally, I thank the France 2030 framework programme Centre Henri Lebesgue ANR-11-LABX-0020-01 and European Research Council (ERCGOAT101053021) for creating an attractive mathematical environment.
+I also thank the referee for his/her comments and suggestions.